benzookapi/shopify-barebone-theme-sample/README.md

 - [Sections](https://shopify.dev/docs/themes/architecture/sections) = each page content written as HTML / JavaScript / CSS with Liquid code, most of which are `*.liquid` files (some are *.json)
 - [Section schema](https://shopify.dev/docs/themes/architecture/sections/section-schema) = definitions of how each section works in the [theme editor](https://shopify.dev/docs/themes/tools/online-editor), most of which have [blocks](https://shopify.dev/docs/themes/architecture/sections/section-schema#blocks) for each element
 - [App blocks](https://shopify.dev/docs/themes/architecture/sections/app-blocks) = special blocks in each section to render [theme app extensions](https://shopify.dev/docs/apps/online-store/theme-app-extensions)
-- [Section groups](https://shopify.dev/docs/themes/architecture/section-groups) = groups of sections which split the theme editor left navigation into some parts and work with [the store contextualization](https://shopify.dev/docs/themes/architecture/section-groups#contextual-section-groups)
+- [Section groups](https://shopify.dev/docs/themes/architecture/section-groups) = groups of sections which split the theme editor left navigation into some parts and work with [the store contextualization](https://shopify.dev/docs/themes/architecture/section-groups#contextual-section-groups) as `*.json` files under `/sections`, not `/templates`.
 - [Dynamic sources](https://shopify.dev/docs/themes/architecture/settings/dynamic-sources) = theme editor function to connect store data instances to liquid objects

 # How to run